itsakmak/envrio_databases/README.md

     </tr>
     <tr>
       <td>get_by_name</td>
-      <td>By providing the user name it returns an sqlalchemy object with the user id, name, email and subscription_expires_in info</td>
+      <td>By providing the user name it returns an sqlalchemy object with the user id, name, email, and subscription_expires_in info</td>
     </tr>
     <tr>
       <td>get_by_id</td>
-      <td>By providing the user id it returns an sqlalchemy object with the user id, name, email and subscription_expires_in info</td>
+      <td>By providing the user ID it returns an sqlalchemy object with the user id, name, email, and subscription_expires_in info</td>
     </tr>
     <tr>
       <td>get_by_email</td>
-      <td>By providing the user email it returns an sqlalchemy object with the user id, name, email and subscription_expires_in info</td>
+      <td>By providing the user email it returns an sqlalchemy object with the user id, name, email, and subscription_expires_in info</td>
     </tr>
     <tr>
       <td rowspan="6">Stations</td>